Two stabbed near Bayside restaurant

 “Might be a possible ex-boyfriend, jealous boyfriend, that saw that and just went and stabbed out of rage,” he told the Chronicle.

-He added that there is no evidence to support the theory at this point, and that the investigation is ongoing.
+He added that there is no evidence to support the theory at this point.
+As of early Wednesday afternoon, the investigation is still ongoing.

 This comes at a time when crime has increased in the 111th Precinct, which has long been among the safest in the borough, and even the city.